TheD3adline/Chess-1.0/README.md

        Win check
-       Add check to declare move invalid if movement end is same as starting point Properly loop every input prompt in case of invalid turn input
+       Add check to declare move invalid if movement end is same as starting point Properly loop every input prompt in case of invalid turn input Fix collision check of Rook.java, and implement same collision check for the condition where the target square is occupied by own piece
+       When only an input with a length of 1 is made (in mistake) an error occurs, deal with that hole